MrgInfo/MrgInfo.AdoQuery/README.md

 ## Background

-This is how you should write ADO queries filtered by input data:
+This is how you should write ADO queries filtered by arbitrary input data:

 ```csharp
 using DbConnection connection = new SqlConnection("Data Source=localhost;User Id=AdoQuery;Password=AdoQuery;");